Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 • Peace Commissioner

-Please do not send in the original copy of your child’s birth certificate.
-The return of the birth certificate may take several weeks.
+Please do not send in the original copy of your child’s birth certificate, we do not accept original birth certificates.
+Original birth certificates will be returned; this may take several weeks.

-Alternatively, applications along with a certified copy of the birth certificate can be sent directly from parent(s)/guardian(s) to the Alternative Education Assessment and Registration Service (AEARS) via post at the address above or by email to independent.schools@tusla.ie.
-Parent(s)/guardian(s) submitting an application directly to the service should liaise with the principal of the identified independent school regarding submitting an application form.
+Alternatively, applications along with a certified copy of the birth certificate can be sent directly from parent(s)/guardian(s) to the Alternative Education Assessment and Registration Service (AEARS).
+Parent(s)/guardian(s) submitting an application directly to the service should liaise with the principal of their independent school

-Parents/guardians that submit an application directly to the Alternative Education Assessment and Registration Service (AEARS) will receive confirmation from AEARS that an application form has been received.
+Parents/guardians who submit an application directly to the Alternative Education Assessment and Registration Service (AEARS) will receive confirmation that an application form has been received.

-Completed application forms can be returned to the Independent School, or can be sent directly to Alternative Education Assessment and Registration Service via email at independent.schools@tusla.ie
+Completed application forms can be returned to the Independent School, or sent directly to Alternative Education Assessment and Registration Service via email at independent.schools@tusla.ie or by POST to

 Alternative Education Assessment & Registration Service